-In this short football language post, we explain the phrase to be caught napping, often used in connection with defending.
-If you have questions or comments, email us at: firstname.lastname@example.org.
+In this football language post we explain the adjective ‘sloppy’.
+This adjective is often used in connection with defending or passing.

 Learn English Through Football Podcast: 2019-20 Arsenal vs Manchester City: On this week’s football-language podcast we look ahead to the big game from the Premier League: Arsenal vs Manchester City.
 We also review some football language from the week, including sign a new deal and scrappy, we also have another football-language quiz question and of course have some predictions from the big games this week.

 Damon explains the word ‘scrappy’ and how it is used in football.

 Today I’ll be talking about the verb phrase ‘knock on the door’ and how it is used in football.

 2019-20 Manchester City vs Manchester United: On this week’s football-language podcast – Manchester City vs Manchester United, Damon reviews the football news – with stories from South America, the Champions League, and north London.

 In this football language post we look at the phrase ‘to Plant a Header’, used to describe a type of header.

 In this football language post we look at the phrase ‘to clip the heel of’, which is a phrase used when talking about fouls.